Pediatric Rehabilitation Therapy For Health Complications In Premature Babies

 Unfortunately, when this happens it can lead to health complications.

-From the time of birth, pediatric physical therapy for premature babies may be required to help promote growth and development.
+If your baby is born premature, pediatric physical therapy for premature babies can help promote growth and development.

-As children grow older, they may need to take advantage of our services offering speech therapy for children as well.
+As children grow older, they may need to take advantage of speech therapy for children as well.

-Keep reading to learn more about the complications which could arise in premature infants, and how pediatric rehabilitation therapy can help.
+Keep reading to find out more about the complications which could arise in premature infants, and how pediatric rehabilitation therapy can help.

 What Is A Premature Baby?

-A baby born at or before 37 weeks of pregnancy is considered premature.
+A baby born at, or before 33 weeks of pregnancy is considered premature.

-Because premature infants have had less time to grow and develop than those who are brought to full term before being born, there can be a variety of health concerns and complications which come with it.
+Premature infants have had less time to grow and develop than those who are brought to full term before being born.

-It’s important to note that just the fact of being premature doesn’t guarantee a child will experience these complications.
+It’s important to note that just the fact of being premature doesn’t guarantee your child will experience these complications.

-However, if you have had a premature baby it is important to be aware of what to watch for.
+If you have had a premature baby, however, it’s important to be aware of what to watch for.

 Common Health Complications With Premature Babies